crisperdue/prooftoys-site/content/_index.md

 *But math can also be entertainment, the ultimate puzzle and game for your mind.*

-Mathematical reasoning is at the heart of mathematical thinking.
+Proof -- deductive reasoning -- is a cornerstone of mathematical thinking.
 With this website you can see how it is done, building your skills and confidence in solving mathematical problems through proof.

-*With luck, you might even begin to see how mathematics can be something amazing and wonderful, even fun!*
+*With luck, you might even begin to see how mathematics can be amazing, wonderful, and fun!*

 ### Prooftoys